glycerine/zebrapack/README.md

 # benchmarking

 Based on the implementation now available in https://github.com/glycerine/zebrapack, we measure read and write speed with the `-fast -fast-strings` optimizations on.
-Benchmarks adapted from https://github.com/glycerine/go_serialization_benchmarks of this struct:
+Benchmarks from https://github.com/glycerine/go_serialization_benchmarks of this struct:

 ```
 type A struct {